JaapvDijk/DotNetCoreMVC/README.md

 - Identity server:
   - MVC project is configured as a client, can get token from Identity Server
   - A seperate API with authorization
-  - A seperate Identity server for tokens
+  - A seperate Identity server for authentication